 Key points to take home:

-A virtual private cloud is a virtual datacentre or virtual storage inside AWS for a single client or user organisation.
+- A virtual private cloud is a virtual data center or virtual storage inside AWS for a single client or user organization.

-Amazon QuickSight is an artificial intelligence-based service provided for business analysis which can be used to share insights and perform much analytics.
+- Amazon QuickSight is an artificial intelligence-based service provided for business analysis that can be used to share insights and perform many analytics.

-Security groups are kind of virtual firewall that controls the inbound and outbound traffics.
+- Security groups are a kind of virtual firewall that controls the inbound and outbound traffics.
 For each security group, we set up rules for inbound traffic and other rules for controlling outbound traffic.

-Learning AWS is interesting with Thinkcloudly.
+- Learning AWS is interesting to Thinkcloudly.
 You can browse our courses for details.